Laurel-Smith/AbbeyLaurel-Smith/README.md

 #  schedule-template
 A simple template that lets you display events on a timeline, as well as organize them in groups (week days, conference rooms etc…)

-# SmithieGoesWest
+# Abbey Laurel-Smith

-A plan to ReBuildCalifornia, America's west and the south western states with technology</br>
+My plan to ReBuildUSAtoday, ReBuildCalifornia, America's west and the south western states with technology</br>
 https://laurel-smith.github.io/SmithieGoesWest</br>
 @The46th_POTUS